How It’s Done

 - Cardiovascular disease, high blood pressure

 Eyelid surgery patients may return home the same day of surgery.
 We suggest applying lubricating ointment and cold compresses post-surgery.
 In some cases, a patient’s eyes may be loosely covered with gauze.
 Resting while keeping the head elevated and using ice packs regularly for 2 days following surgery will minimize bruising and swelling.
 Bruising may persist for 7 to 10 days after surgery.
 Initial healing may include dry eyes, incisional irritation, and mild discomfort.

 Our goal is to provide you with the information required to ease the decision-making process.

 We strongly encourage you to research eyelift surgery thoroughly.
-Here are some useful links to help you:
+Here is an useful link to help you: